 The Board of Education will work to ensure that the community is aware of this Code of Conduct by:

-A. providing copies of a summary of the Code to all students at a general assembly held at the beginning of each school year;
+A. providing copies of a plain-language summary of the Code to all students at a general assembly held or in classrooms at the beginning of each school year;

-C. mailing the Code of Conduct to all parents of District students before the beginning of the school year and making this summary available later upon request;
+B. mailing the Code of Conduct summary to all parents of District students before the beginning of the school year and making this summary available later upon request;

-D. providing all current teachers and other staff members with a copy of the Code and a copy of any amendments to the Code as soon as practicable after adoption;
+D. providing all current teachers and other staff members with a copy of the Code (print or electronic) and a copy of any amendments to the Code as soon as practicable after adoption;

-E. providing all new employees with a copy of the current Code of Conduct when they are first hired;
+E. providing all new employees with a copy of the current Code of Conduct (print or electronic) when they are first hired; and

 F. making copies of the Code available for review by students, parents and other community members.

-G. posting the complete Code of Conduct on the District’s internet web site, including any annual updates or amendments thereto.
+G. posting the complete Code of Conduct on the District’s website, including any annual updates or amendments thereto.